zelanko/sql-docs.it-it/docs/2014/relational-databases/lesson-6-generate-activity-and-backup-log-using-file-snapshot-backup.md

     ```sql

     -- In the following statement, modify the path specified in FILENAME to
-    -- the new location of the file in Windows Azure Storage container.
+    -- the new location of the file in Azure Storage container.
     ALTER DATABASE TestDB1Alter
         MODIFY FILE ( NAME = TestDB1Alter,
                     FILENAME = 'https://teststorageaccnt.blob.core.windows.net/testcontaineralter/TestDB1AlterData.mdf');